pangeacyber/pangea-extensions-firebase/firestore-audit-log/README.md

 * Pangea service base domain: The base domain of where your Pangea Service is deployed.
 The **Domain** value can be copied from the main dashboard of the [Pangea Console](https://console.pangea.cloud).

-* Pangea Auth Token with access to the Secure Audit Log service: The Pangea Token to use to authenticate access to the Pangea Redact service.
+* Pangea Auth Token with access to the Secure Audit Log service: The Pangea Token to use to authenticate access to the Pangea Secure Audit Log service.
 The **Token** value can be copied from the [Secure Audit Log Dashboard](https://console.pangea.cloud/service/audit) of the Pangea Console.

 * Collection path: What is the path to the collection that contains the strings that you want to log?